ObjectModules/deploy/[Mapping]-Spreading.md

 * Collect is the process
 * Exit point
 ```
-Meanwhile the employments for the Query is represent the mapping below:
+The employments for the Query is represent the mapping below:
 Then we need also the mapping to examine yourself to get your data:
 ```
 * You will become an entry point